Balance helps support coordination and strength, stability and mobility, and your overall health and wellbeing.

 Standing upright, place your right foot firmly on the ground and position your left heel directly in front of your right toes.

-Step this left food onto the ground firmly.
+Step this left foot onto the ground firmly.

 Continue this tightrope walking motion for 10 steps.